Time has not been kind to Cuma. In Rome, for

 The prevailing opinion among scholars is that this gallery was, in fact, part of the general layout of the Roman fleet facilities, all the work of Lucius Aucta Cocceius.
 The entrance is on the western slope of Lake Averno, still hidden in a stand of trees about 300 meters from the point where the access road in from the coast road meets the lake.
 You may not be getting the Sibyl of Cuma, herself, but you are getting some spectacular archaeology.
 I look forward to more news from our NapoliUnderground stalwarts, who, I hear, are breaking out the scuba gear (!) since much of the passageway is now submerged.
 (The last time I went anywhere with these people, I almost got myself killed.
 See Proud to be a Troglodyte.)

-see how Mary Shelley worked the sibyl's
+see how Mary Shelley worked the sibyl's cave

-cave (albeit the wrong one!) into her tale of The Last Man.]
+(albeit the wrong one!) into her tale of The Last Man.]

 added June 2015

 footnote #2 to Selene Salvi's poem The Sibyl's Time,

-which accompanies a marvellous painting
+which accompanies a marvellous painting (also shown

 (You may look at that page before

 The line, “I left my red island forever”, fascinated me.
 My question to Selene, 'Why red?' elicited this reply:

 There are significant classical and pre-classical Greek

 archaeological sites in and near the town (image,

 below).
 It is ancient, indeed.
 Eretria was mentioned by

 Homer (Iliad 2.537), who said it was one of the

 important part—Eretria was involved in the expansion of

 the settlement on Pithecusa

 (alias Ischia!) and the colony of Cuma.
 (More on Cuma

 and the Sibyl in the three items above this one on this

-ancient theater of Eretria
+The ancient theater of Eretria

 to Maurus Servius Honoratus, a late 4th-century and